-- Assert: Type(O) is Object 1.
+- 1. Assert: Type(O) is Object

 - Assert: Type(hint) is String and its value is either "string" or "number".
-2.
+2

-- 3. If hint is "string", then
+- 3 If hint is "string", then

-- a.
-Let tryFirst be "toString"
+- Let tryFirst be "toString". a.

-- Let trySecond be "valueOf". b.
+- b.
+Let trySecond be "valueOf".

 - 4. Else,

-- Let tryFirst be "valueOf". a.

-- Let trySecond be "toString". b.

-- 5. Let first be the result of Get(O, tryFirst).

-- 6. ReturnIfAbrupt(first).

-- If IsCallable(first) is true then, 7.

-- Let result be the result of calling the [[Call]] internal method of first, with O as this Argument and an a. empty List as argumentsList.

-- ReturnIfAbrupt(result). b.

-- c.
-If result is an ECMAScript language value and Type(result) is not Object, then return result.

-- Let second be the result of Get(O, trySecond).

-- ReturnIfAbrupt(second).
-9.

-- 10. If IsCallable(second) is true then,

 - a.
-Let result be the result of calling the [[Call]] internal method of second, with O as this Argument and an empty argument list.

-- ReturnIfAbrupt(result). b.

-- If result is an ECMAScript language value and Type(result) is not Object, then return result. c.

-- 11. Throw a TypeError exception.
+Let tryFirst be "valueOf".b.
+Let trySecond be "toString". - 5.
+Let first be the result of Get(O, tryFirst). - ReturnIfAbrupt(first). - 6.
+If IsCallable(first) is true then, 7 - a.
+Let result be the result of calling the [[Call]] internal method of first, with O as this Argument and an empty List as argumentsList. - b.
+ReturnIfAbrupt(result). - c.
+If result is an ECMAScript language value and Type(result) is not Object, then return result. - 8.
+Let second be the result of Get(O, trySecond). - ReturnIfAbrupt(second). - 10.
+If IsCallable(second) is true then, - a.
+Let result be the result of calling the [[Call]] internal method of second, with O as this Argument and an empty List as argumentsList. - b.
+ReturnIfAbrupt(result). - c.
+If result is an ECMAScript language value and Type(result) is not Object, then return result. - 11.
+Throw a TypeError exception.

 NOTE When ToPrimitive is called with no hint, then it generally behaves as if the hint were Number.
 However, objects may over-ride this behaviour by defining a @@ToPrimitive method.
-Of the objects defined in this specification only Date objects (see 15.9.6) over-ride the default ToPrimitive behaviour.
+Of the objects defined in this specification only Date objects (see 20.3) over-ride the default ToPrimitive behaviour.
 Date objects treat no hint as if the hint were String.

-9.1.2 ToBoolean
+7.1.2 ToBoolean

-The abstract operation ToBoolean converts its argument to a value of type Boolean according to Table 16:
+The abstract operation ToBoolean converts its argument to a value of type Boolean according to Table 10: